How to Join the Black Belt Quilt Mural Trail

 - If your mural will be nailed to a wooden structure, the installation will be stronger if the bolts continue through the outer substrate and reach a stud in the wall.

 - INSTALLATION OPTIONS (see above links for installation tips)

 - Mounting on a post – By mounting your mural onto a 4X4 pre-treated post, it may be erected in a yard or in front of a building, where it will be more visible or stand out.

 - Consider Lighting

-- Blocks that are illuminated at night attract attention.
+- Murals that are illuminated at night attract attention.